11/17/21

 A Quasi-Subterranean Stream

-Lucia, Henry’s Cuban wife made him happy, he depended on her to deal with the people he didn't want to talk to.
+Lu Lu, Henry’s Cuban wife made him happy, he depended on her to deal with the people he didn't like.

 The couple wakes early at nine.
-While sitting at the breakfast table Henry does a quick sketch of Lucia then shows it to her,
+While sitting at the breakfast table Henry does a quick sketch of Lu Lu, showing it to her,

 dios mios, bebe, I’m all tits and ass,

-It’s a caricature, you know, exaggerating your prominent traits.
+It’s a caricature, you know, exaggerating what's obvious,

 So, when you look at me, you only see tetas y culo?

-Yeah, but you're no Gabriel Garcia Marquez.
-I adore him, he's an artista who's versed in the words of love.
+Sure, Henry talk big, you're no Gabriel Garcia Marquez.
+I adore him, he's an artista versed in the words of love.

-Your right I'm no Garcia Marquez.
-I think you love him because he's Latin and writes in your language.
-If you love him so much go dig him up and play with his bones, he's buried in Colombia.
+You love Marquez because he's Latin and writes in your language.
+If you love him so much fly to Columbia, light candles and burn incenses on his bones,

 EstĂĄs celoso cariño?

-No, not jealous, I just don't like you pooh-poohing my work.
+No, not jealous, I just don't like you talking shit about my work.

-Henry gets up from the table, leaving Lucia, going to his study and crouching over his typewriter.
-Then looking out the open window, breathing the tropical breeze through his nose and exhaling the stuff from his mouth, thinking,
+Henry gets up from the table and walks to his study where he to cowers over his typewriter, feeling the breeze from an open window, breathing it in his nose and exhaling from his mouth, shutting down monkey the monkey who lives in your head.

-Henry thumbs through some paperbacks on his desk— Hemingway, Durrell, Miller, Marquez and such, turning on his Grundig radio.
-As he listens to Brahms 5th Symphony he types a few paragraphs,
+Henry thumbs through some paperbacks on his desk— Hemingway, Durrell, Miller, Marquez turning on his Grundig radio, listening to Copland's 5th Symphony, typing a few paragraphs.

-only one great writer surfaces every five hundred years, and I’m not the one.
-I'm fucked but I write anyway.
+Only one great writer surfaces every five hundred years, and I’m not the one, writing nonetheless

-John William Cheever was an American short story writer known for his rapierlike view of the middle class.
-His attention to detail and hypervigilant writing plucked the eyecatching from the mundane.
+John William Cheever was an American short story writer known for his rapier-like view of the middle class.
+His attention to detail, hypervigilant writing, and creative power was on fire.

 He was born on May 27, 1912, in Quincy, Massachusetts.
-His father Fredrick owned a shoe factory that he lost in the Great Depression and his mother Mary Lilly owned a gift shop.
+His father Fredrick owned a shoe factory, losing it in the Great Depression, his mother Mary Lilly owned a gift shop.

 Cheever was sent to Thayer Academy, a prep school in Milton, Massachusetts.
-As a seventeen-year-old Harvard-bound senior he arranged his own expulsion as he smoked and drank at seedy bars in downtown Milton.
+As a seventeen-year-old Harvard-bound senior he arranged his own expulsion, spending his time at bars in downtown Milton, and writing at home.

-John struggled with alcoholism throughout his life and wrote about the disease in his stories dealing with suburbanites who drank too much.
+John struggled with alcoholism throughout his life and wrote about the disease in his stories about suburbanites who drink too much.

-In the mid-1930s, John lived in a bleak boarding house in Greenwich Village and supported himself by writing synopses of books for budding MGM movies.
+In the mid-1930s, John lived in a bleak boarding house in Greenwich Village, he taught English composition at City College

-In 1943 he married Mary Wintergatz and in the same year published his first book of short stories, The Way People Live, mirroring his lifelong subject— the ways of suburban dwellers.
+In 1943 he married Mary Wintergatz that same year publishing his first book of short stories, The Way People Live, mirroring his lifelong subject— the ways of suburban dwellers.

 By 1964, he was on the cover of Time Magazine, a world-renowned author.